Sonia O'Sullivan: 2000–2002

 With the prospect of competing at her third Olympic Games in September 2000 in Sydney, O'Sullivan competed in the Australian domestic outdoor season during the European winter, recording a fastest time over 5000 m of 15:10.24 at Sydney on 13 February 2000.
 Back in Europe, she won the Dublin Women's Mini Marathon in June, before producing a number of quality performances on the track in her preparation for the Olympics.
-The Weltklasse meet in Zurich on 11 August produced the finest 3000 m race of the year, with the first six placings registering the six fastest times of 2000.
+The Weltklasse meet in Zürich on 11 August produced the finest 3000 m race of the year, with the first six placings registering the six fastest times of 2000.
 O'Sullivan finished a close second in this race to Romanian Gabriela Szabo in a time of 8:27.58.
 At Sydney, on 22 September, O'Sullivan won her 5000 m heat with a season's best of 15:07.91.
 In the final three days later, after an enthralling sprint finish, O'Sullivan won the silver medal behind Szabo in a National Record 14:41.02.
 She became only the second Irish woman to win an Olympic Medal, after Michelle Smith and the first Irish Track and Field Olympic Medalist since John Treacy took silver in Los Angeles in 1984.
 In the 10,000 m final, held on 30 September, O'Sullivan set another personal best and national record when finishing sixth in 30:53.37 performance.
 Shortly after the Olympics, she won the Grand Prix Final 3000 m.
 Following the Olympics, O'Sullivan made her marathon debut, winning the Dublin marathon in a time of 2:35:42 on 30 October.